crcollins/chemtools-webapp/README.md

     Oxygen          = red dot
     Nitrogen        = blue dot
     Chlorine        = green dot
-    Carbon          = medium grey dot
+    Carbon          = medium gray dot
     Hydrogen        = off white dot
-    Silicon         = green/grey dot
+    Silicon         = green/gray dot

 Similar to the gjf file, the images can be parameterized, with their scaling.
 The default view is a size 10 which means the atoms have a diameter of 10.

     /chem/$NAME.png
     /chem/$NAME.png?size=20

 The whole thing is very hackish and is just intended to allow a preview of the molecule without having to open it in Gaussian.
-As expected of a 2D Image, Three dimensionality is poorly shown. this is especially apparent in molecules with TMS and Carbazole. (also compounded with the fact that the fragments have a hackish transform to align them)
+As expected of a 2D Image, three dimensionality is poorly shown. this is especially apparent in molecules with TMS or Carbazole.
+This is also compounded with the fact that the fragments have a hackish transform to align them)

 [/chem/7k\_TON\_7k\_7k.png](/chem/7k_TON_7k_7k.png)

+#### Jobs ####

+Jobs have a few required parameters: `name`, `email`, `cluster`, `nodes`, and `walltime`. `name` and `email` are just as they seem.
+The former being the name of the job/file (this can be used to setup time dependent files).
+The latter just being the email to send the job updates to. `cluster` corresponds to the single letter at the start of the supercomputer's name.

+    Gordon      = g
+    Blacklight  = b
+    Trestles    = t
+    Hooper      = h
+    Carver      = c

+`nodes` is the number of nodes to use on the supercomputer.
+This value is multiplied by 16 for the supercomputers that require ncpu numbers instead of nodes.
+The final value `walltime` is the maximum amount of time, in hours, that the job should run.

+When submitting jobs, it returns a bit of information to tell the state of the jobs submission.
+This comes in the form of a simple json object with two values. `error` and `jobid`.
+If `error` is not `None` then that means the job submission failed and it will display the error that occored.
+Otherwise `jobid` will display the number of the job submitted.

+    {
+        "jobid": 123,
+        "error": None,
+    }

 ### Multi Molecule ###